Sim007/vbRabbitMQJS/readme.md

 # OSS Example of RabbitMQ running in a container

+## learning goals:
+We learn the following:
+- run RabbitMQ container with different options and env
+- See the userinterface and get a IP adress
+- build a send container image and run it with IP adress with env
+- build a receive container image and run it

+You can run this assignment in Docker Desktop.

 ## Sending and receiving hello-world
-In this example we will send and receive hello-world message to and from RabbitMQ.
+In this assignment we will a send and receive hello-world message to and from RabbitMQ.

 We will use 3 containers (RabbitMQ, send, receive) on 1 DockerHost.
 We have to provide the send and receive container with a IP Address.